 And we’re done!
 Check out the result of our programming by calling SM30 with your base table as parameter.
 The popup will look like this.

 The resulting table view will only contain entries that adhere to the filtering conditions.
-That concludes today’s post – as usual, you will find the complete program on the next page.
+That concludes today’s post.